BASEBALL CARDS GRADING COST

 Sport – Baseball cards have the largest market but fees also apply to cards from other sports like basketball, football, hockey, etc. which may have slightly different pricing.

-Read also: 1956 TOPPS BASEBALL CARDS LIST
+Read also: BEST PANINI BASEBALL CARDS TO BUY

 Special Services – Requests for re-holdering, re-grading, autograph verification, and other extra services beyond a basic grade come with additional charges.